NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 + Convert the image to HSV
 + Apply a threshold to only show the yellow colour space
 + Apply edge detection to the image
-+ Apply hough circle detection to the image giving us a list of detected circle center points and their radii.
++ Apply Hough Circle detection to the image giving us a list of detected circle center points and their radii.

-It is important to note that hough circle detection can easily mistake two close but separate circles as one circle.
+It is important to note that Hough Circle transform can easily mistake two close but separate circles as one circle.

 ==== Hough Circles

+OpenCV's implementation of Hough Circle transform makes up the backbone of the model tracking system, giving us the bases of each model.

+The Hough Circle transform works by taking in a radius and drawing circles of that radius around each edge detected in the image.
+The result is an accumulator array where the highest values are where the most circles drawn by the transform intersect.
+This position is taken as the center of the circle.

+#figure(
+  image("images/HoughCircles.png",width:60%),
+  caption: ([An example of Hough Circle detection and the accumulator produced. @hough-circles-explained.])
+)

+In OpenCV this functionality is expanded to allow for both a range of radii and a minimum distance between the centers of circles.

 === Model Identification